KoalixSwitzerland/koalixcrm/doc/source/installation.rst

 ************

 .. note::
-    This version is not recommended for productive use.
-Therefore productive installation is not yet mentioned in this documentation.
+    This version is not recommended for production use.
+Therefore production installation is not yet mentioned in this documentation.

 .. contents::